cerebis/qc3C/README.md

 singularity run --contain --bind $PWD qc3C.sif bam -e DpnII --fasta data/reference.fasta --bam data/hic2ref.bam
 ```

-### From Github
+### Using Two-Step Procedure

+This procedure employs a combination of Conda and Pip to install qc3C.

+#### 1. Create a Conda environment with Jellyfish and Python

 qc3C can be installed directly from github, however this approach requires that [Jellyfish](https://github.com/gmarcais/Jellyfish), along with its Python language hooks be installed first.
 Although the basic Jellyfish binaries are easily built and installed, a build which correctly installs the necessary Python hooks can be more problematic.
 [See Jellyfish issue #134](https://github.com/gmarcais/Jellyfish/issues/134) for more information on how to remedy this issue.

-Instead, we encourage users to dodge this stumbling-block by installing our Jellyfish conda package.
-Afterwards, qc3C is easily installed using Pip.
+Instead, we strongly encourage users to install our Jellyfish Conda package.

-**Note:** Do not use Bioconda's Jellyfish package, as it contains only the Jellyfish binaries and no language hooks.
+**Please Note** Do not use Bioconda's Jellyfish package, as it contains only the Jellyfish binaries and no language hooks.
 As a result, qc3C will fail to run with the error `NoModuleFoundError: No module named 'jellyfish'`.

-The following bash snippet prepares the conda environment with our Jellyfish package and installs qc3C directly from Github.
+#### 2. Install qc3C using Pip directly from Github.

 ```$bash
+# step 1
-conda create -y -n qc3c -c cerebis -c conda-forge -c bioconda jellyfish conda activate qc3c pip install git+https://github.com/cerebis/qc3C
+conda create -y -n qc3c -c cerebis -c conda-forge -c bioconda jellyfish conda activate qc3c
+# step 2
+pip install git+https://github.com/cerebis/qc3C
 ```

+### Known Problems Running qc3C

+1. An error at runtime "glibc 2.23 not found"

+    Older distributions of Linux may not possess a recent enough version of the glibc library.
+In these cases, we strongly urge users to use the [two-step procedure outlined above](#using-two-step-procedure) or the Docker image.

 ## Using qc3C